-At Hughes, we celebrate this milestone at subject–specific Matriculation Dinners throughout Michaelmas Term.
+At Hughes, we celebrate this milestone at Matriculation Dinners throughout Michaelmas Term.
 These dinners are a great way to start meeting other new students in your subject and year group.
-You will receive an invite to your Matriculation Dinner at your matriculation (registration) day.
+You will receive an invite to your Matriculation Dinner at your registration day via your @cam email address.

 At Hughes Hall we do not require students to wear academic dress (i.e. a gown) for